 KEVCO Guides Clients Through OSHA Compliance Process

 On Nov.
-17, 2016, OSHA (Occupational Safety and Health Administration) published the ruling for walking-working surfaces, which became effective January 20th, 2017, and must be met by both building owners and contractors.
-This final OSHA ruling affects equipment and buildings that do not currently have safe access.
+17, 2016, OSHA (Occupational Safety and Health Administration) published the ruling for walking-working surfaces, which became effective Jan.
+20, 2017, and must be met by building owners and contractors.
+This final OSHA ruling affects equipment and buildings that don’t currently have safe access.

 OSHA lays out guidelines for building owners to provide certifiable and identifiable anchor systems, personal fall protection to workers using scaffolding, and RDS (rope descent systems) on a building.
 The mandate allows one year from the publication of the new regulation to become compliant.

 KEVCO’s commitment and sole intent is to provide the safest, no-nonsense resolution to protect our customers.
-While performing services for any of our clients, we will identify which buildings will be affected by the regulation and then confer with our consultants and anchor companies on a comprehensive plan that will meet our clients’ needs.
-We understand that the timeline is short, but rest assured that this collaborative effort will provide the safest solution for all of you.
+While performing services for any of our clients, we’ll identify which buildings will be affected by the regulation and then confer with our consultants and anchor companies on a comprehensive plan to meet our clients’ needs.
+We understand the timeline is short, but rest assured this collaborative effort will provide the safest solution for all of you.

-This could be a huge transition process for some buildings, and regardless of whichever exterior contractor or engineering firm with whom you choose to contract, this transition process can be a smooth one.
+This could be a huge transition process for some buildings, and regardless of whichever exterior contractor or engineering firm you choose to contract with, this transition process can be a smooth one.
 The key is to find the safest resolution to the new OSHA ruling.

 To read further about OSHA’s final ruling, please refer to the valuable links below: